Spring and summer sessions

 How quickly do peregrine chicks grow?

 Discover how the fastest animal on the planet lives and breeds, and how it’s adapted to be a super successful predator.
-Children gain first-hand experience of the food chain as they fly for their lives in our ‘Peregrine-pigeon’ game!
-Our resident peregrines may even put in an appearance!
+Children gain first-hand experience of food chains as they fly for their lives in our ‘Peregrine-pigeon’ game!
+Our resident peregrines may even put in an appearance as we look for them through our telescopes!

 Half day